-- 1) Smoking is prohibited on entrance and within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
+- 1) Smoking is prohibited on entrance and within any communal parts of the building in line with Smoke Free England legislation. - Hot working is not normally carried out.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
-This information is held by the Estate Services Manager. - 4) The fixed electrical installation EICR inspection was last carried out 06/09/24 and is carried out every 5 years.
+This information is held by the Estate Services Manager. - 4) The fixed electrical installation has had an EICR inspection 21/08/2025, this was satisfactory and is carried out every 5 years.

 - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the in-house Gas Team.
-The gas supply is supplied externally. - 7) All Residents service cupboards are housed behind a notional upgraded FD30s fire rated door.
+The gas supply is supplied externally.

+7) All Residents service cupboards on each floor are housed behind a FD30s fire rated door.
 All cupboards are free from any combustibles.

-8) Ground floor has door entry system power supply unit installed on the wall, this is secure and away from resident's reach, all cabling is housed within trunking along the ceiling line.
+8) Ground floor has door entry system power supply unit installed on the wall, this is secure and away from resident's reach, all cabling is housed within plastic trunking along the ceiling line.